SULF

-With a sickness endowment insurance policy, you can protect your finances in the event you should suffer long-term illness or serious injury.
+With an endowment health insurance policy, you can protect your finances in the event you should suffer long-term illness or serious injury.

-If you have occupational sickness insurance via the collective agreement at your workplace, you will not lose as much during your period of illness.
+If you have occupational health insurance via the collective agreement at your workplace, you will not lose as much during your period of illness.

-Here you can find out more about what is included in the insurance policy.
+You can find more details about what the policy covers here.
 Further information is available in the policy terms and conditions.

 Compensation in the event of incapacity for work

-Sickness endowment insurance can provide compensation in the form of Rehabilitation capital or Sickness capital if you become incapable of working due to illness or an accidental injury.
-The policy statement sets out the scope of the insurance cover as well as the size of the compensation.
-From the age of 45, the insured amount drops by 2,5 per cent each year.
+Endowment health insurance can provide compensation in the form of rehabilitation capital or sickness capital if you become incapable of working due to illness or an accidental injury.
+The policy statement sets out the scope of the insurance cover as well as the amount of the sum insured.
+From the age of 45, the sum insured falls by 2.5 per cent per year.

 Compensation in the event of incapacity for work is divided into two parts, depending on the length of time that passes.

 • Rehabilitation capital is paid out after one year’s incapacity for work.
-The compensation is paid as a lump sum corresponding to 15 per cent of the insured amount.
+The compensation is paid as a lump sum corresponding to 15 per cent of the sum insured.

 • Sickness capital is paid out after three years’ incapacity for work.
-The compensation is paid with as much of the insured amount that corresponds to incapacity for work less the previously paid out Rehabilitation capital.
+The compensation is paid with as much of the sum insured as corresponds to incapacity for work less the previously paid out rehabilitation capital.

 In order to receive compensation, you must have been fully fit for work when the policy started to apply to you, as well as for 90 consecutive days before you become incapable of working.